-- Any such day may only be carried out by the new driver and may not take place on a circuit hosting a race in the current Championship year. - Any such day may only take place within a period 14 days prior to the substitution and 14 days after the substitution has taken place. - If a team, having declared the driver's substitution and performed the test, does not then enter an Event with the new driver, the team will be penalised by a reduction of one day from the pre-season track testing days available in the following year. - d) During all track testing cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations. - e) No track testing is permitted at sites which are not currently approved for use by Formula 1 cars.
-In order to ensure that venue licence conditions are respected at all times during track testing, competitors are required to inform the FIA of their test schedule in order that an observer may be appointed if deemed necessary. - f) During all Formula One track testing : - red flag and chequered flag procedures must be respected ; - no other type of vehicle is permitted on the track ; - every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed.

-- g) If, after an incident during track testing, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - h) With the exception of the full scale testing permitted in 22.1(a) above, no wind tunnel testing may be carried out using a scale model which is greater than 60% of full size. - i) No wind tunnel testing may be carried out at a speed exceeding 50 metres/second.
+- Any such day may only be carried out by the new driver and may not take place on a circuit hosting a race in the current Championship year. - Any such day may only take place within a period 14 days prior to the substitution and 14 days after the substitution has taken place. - If a team, having declared the driver's substitution and performed the test, does not then enter an Event with the new driver, the team will be penalised by a reduction of one day from the pre-season track testing days available in the following year. - 22.5 During all track testing cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations.
+However, FIA approved software need not be installed in the FIA ECU when aerodynamic testing is being carried out in accordance with 22.4(c)(iii) above. - 22.6 No track testing is permitted at sites which are not currently approved for use by Formula 1 cars.
+In order to ensure that venue licence conditions are respected at all times during track testing, competitors are required to inform the FIA of their test schedule in order that an observer may be appointed if deemed necessary. - 22.7 During all Formula One track testing : - a) Red flag and chequered flag procedures must be respected. - b) No other type of vehicle is permitted on the track. - c) Every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed. - 22.8 If, after an incident during track testing, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - 22.9 With the exception of the full scale testing permitted in 22.4(c)(iii) above, no wind tunnel testing may be carried out using a scale model which is greater than 60% of full size. - 22.10 No wind tunnel testing may be carried out at a speed exceeding 50 metres/second.

-23) PIT LANE
+23) PIT ENTRY, PIT LANE AND PIT EXIT

-23.1 a) For the avoidance of doubt and for description purposes the pit lane will be divided into two lanes.
-The lane closest to the pit wall will be designated the "fast lane" and may be no more than 3.5 metres wide, the lane closest to the garages will be designated the "inner lane".
+- 23.1 The section of track between the first safety car line and the beginning of the pit lane will be designated the "pit entry". - 23.2 The section of track between the end of the pit lane and the second safety car line will be designated the "pit exit". - 23.3 The pit lane will be divided into two lanes, the lane closest to the pit wall will be designated the "fast lane" and may be no more than 3.5 metres wide, the lane closest to the garages will be designated the "inner lane".